Coelecanth/Project1-final/ReadMe.md

     - From my personal picture collection

 ## Home Page (index.html)
+    The structure of the index page consists of a single scrollable page rather than short page with mutiple linked resources.
+    To improve UX expereince the index page provides short introduction with impact, to the sites services/business. the page provides pointers to other areas containing the detail on the site.

+    This should give a more accessible experience for all and by doing so will adopt a more mobile-first design.
+Although market reserach for this business, givens its demographic and age of people (50+ years and skilled professional), would suggest a preference to use larger screen devices, so lending to the idea of providing high quality images to enforce the expereince of what is on offer from the siyte.
+### Hero Banner
     Hero banner uses a background that was chosen to be enigmatic and sympathetic to the site, and would complement the overall colour to the sites colour palette.

     To increase contrast (with the light coloured font colour) and also visual appeal, a transparent  darkened bar was envisaged to overlay across the top half of the hero image to include the site heading and tagline, increase contrast against light coloured font colours.
 After initial implementation of the bar, the effect it provided gave the intended impact and contrast, but it was felt to be somewhat distracting as being a box it had a very distinct defined finish.
 This detracted from overall enigmatic scene.
 For this this reason the transparent box was replaced, with a box with a transparent coloured gradient box running from top to bottom (dark to light, using one of the darker palette colours).
 This provided the necessary contrast but provided a much more subtle effect and more in keeping with overall image impact.
     The page also  utilises a coloured bar with images contained in it which is responsive so as viewport is changed, so does the image configuration (as shown in the wire frames).
 The bar was designed to reinforce the visual impact of the site with high quality images of fly fishing experience and locations

-### About Us
+### About Us Section
-    The about us section in the home page, provides is a simple layout which features the section header, a few paragraphs of text and the button that links to the contact section.
+    The about us section in the home page, provides is a simple layout which features the a header, a few paragraphs of text and the button blow the text that links to the FAQ section.
-    The user will be given a brief introduction as to who the company are, what they can expect from the company and allow them to go straight to the contact section of the page.#
+    The user will be given a brief introduction as to who the company are, what they can expect from the company and allow them to go straight to the FAQ or are directed via the navbar to the contacts page for pricing and quotes.
+A the first time user of the site is most unlikely to go straight to pricing before understanding the serive the deciasion was made to provide the link to the contact page from NavBar.

 ## FAQ Page (Faq.html)

-    The faq page contains the more detailed explanation as to waht the business offers.
+    The faq page contains the more detailed explanation as to what the business offers.
 Where As the home page is more about the highlights and the most immediatte information FAQ page provided the more substantial detail as to what the destination and services that are offered by the Fly fishing Lodge.
     To this end the FAQ adopts a layout to section the topics into easy to read chunks, with the ability to extend this if there were other services or information neeeded to be provided without breaking the overall desigmn and there fore interest and impact.
     The faq contains an image collection and text which is split into horizontal rows which consume the screen estate in a one third two to third ratio.
     The rows alternate in aspect eg 1/3-2/3 second row 2/3-1/3, and so keeps alternating down the page.
 This creates a visually pleasing arrangement.
 The text consumes 1/3 and the image 2/3.